 And if it doesn’t work, board-certified dermatologist Adam J. Friedman, MD, FAAD, assistant professor of dermatology and director of dermatologic research, Albert Einstein College of Medicine explains via the AAD, “For most people, dandruff does not require medical attention.
 However, sometimes the flaking and itching that appears like dandruff is actually a medical condition, such as seborrheic dermatitis, psoriasis, fungal infections of the scalp, or eczema.
 If you continue to have symptoms after using a dandruff shampoo, consult a board-certified dermatologist.”

 By visiting a board-certified dermatologist, you can be properly diagnosed and be prescribed stronger medication than you can pick up at the pharmacy.
-As Dr. Ben Barankin, a Toronto based board-certified dermatologist at the Toronto Dermatology Centre, says, “for moderate to severe cases of dandruff, a steroid shampoo or leave-in lotion can be prescribed.
+As Dr. Ben Barankin, a Toronto-based board-certified dermatologist at the Toronto Dermatology Centre, says, “For moderate to severe cases of dandruff, a steroid shampoo or leave-in lotion can be prescribed.
 A prescription ciclopirox olamine lotion is often a nice option.”

 References